 - Venous thromboembolism VTE (deep vein thrombosis DVT and pulmonary embolism PE)

 - Pharmacy benefit management (PBM)

 “a leading national patient advocate for action and progress on VTE”Jack Jordan, Deputy Director CMS Partnership for Patients

-- 25+ years of employment in health care policy and program administration including NC HHS Medicaid, Blue Cross Blue Shield NC and The University of North Carolina at Chapel Hill Thrombosis Center.
+25+ years of past employment in health care policy and program administration including NC HHS Medicaid, Blue Cross Blue Shield NC and The University of North Carolina at Chapel Hill Thrombosis Center.